Creating Accessible Content (How-to)

 This requires the full version of Adobe Acrobat Pro and Drake University does NOT carry an institution wide license for this software.
 Find a digital version of the text and get an accessible copy from the digital version or an alternate resource that is accessible covering the equivalent content.

-Uploading Files to Blackboard Learn Ultra that Open in Browser
+Uploading Files to Blackboard that Open in Browser

 • The preference is that if you can author content directly within Blackboard, it is easier to access than adding an attachment.